briancaffey/cdk-django/README.md

     - celery (optional)
     - celery beat (optional)
 - Options for how to run the application and which additional services your application requires

+* If you are hosting your application outside of AWS, there is also a construct that can be used for provisioning a new S3 bucket along with an IAM user with the necessary permissions to access it.
+This can be used for hosting static files as well as media files.*

 This project uses the AWS CDK and is written in TypeScript, so the options for each construct are defined by TypeScript Interfaces.
 See [API.md](/API.md) for automatically-generated documentation on the interfaces for each construct.